 - If possible, take time to think about the situation and talk to your manager.
-Then seek guidance from the Legal Department, your local Ethics and Compliance Officer, or the Bechtel Anti-Corruption Subject Matter Expert identified on the Key Contacts page of the Ethics and Compliance site on BecWeb. - If you are unable to seek guidance before responding, then: - Politely refuse the first request and explain that Bechtel's business principles do not allow such payments. - If the request is repeated, explain that for you to make such a payment would violate Bechtel policy and could violate applicable laws. - Explain that any request for payment must be made in writing and must be reported by you to Bechtel management.
+Then seek guidance from the Legal Department, your organization's Ethics and Compliance Officer, or Compliance Counsel. - If you are unable to seek guidance before responding, then: - Politely refuse the first request and explain that Bechtel's business principles do not allow such payments. - If the request is repeated, explain that for you to make such a payment would violate Bechtel policy and could violate applicable laws. - -Explain that any request for payment must be made in writing and must be reported by you to Bechtel management.

+Follow-up Action

-Follow-up Action: Document and Report the Situation Internally
+Document and Report the Situation Internally

-- Make a record of the request. - Immediately report the incident to your manager and the Legal Department, your business area Ethics and Compliance Officer, or the Bechtel Anti-Corruption Subject Matter Expert identified on the Key Contacts page of the Ethics and Compliance site on BecWeb.
+- Make a record of the request. - Immediately report the incident to your manager and the Legal Department, your organization's Ethics and Compliance Officer, or Compliance Counsel.
 They can determine the best course of action.